perslev/yamlhparams/README.md

     - 5
 ```

-Loading the samle hyperparameter file with the installed `my_ml_package` later
+Loading the same hyperparameter file with the installed `my_ml_package` later
 updated to version `0.2.0` will raise a `RuntimeWarning`:

 ```